 Projektreferenzen

-Wir sind stolz auf die mehr als 100 Projekte, die wir seit 2014 abgeschlossen haben.
-Sie reichen von großen BMWE-Vorhaben mit vielen Partner und Millionen-Budget bis zu kurzfristigen Beratungsprojekten, die in wenigen Wochen abgeschlossen sind.
+Wir sind stolz auf die mehr als 130 Projekte, die wir seit 2014 abgeschlossen haben.
+Sie reichen von großen BMWE-Vorhaben mit vielen Partnern und Millionen-Budget bis zu kurzfristigen Beratungsprojekten, die in wenigen Wochen abgeschlossen sind.
 Einige der Projektberichte wurden veröffentlicht, darunter zuletzt die Folgenden:

 Swiss–EU agreement (Swissgrid).
-Switzerland and the EU have proposed an agreement to ingrate electricity markets more deeply.
-We assess the implications of the proposal for system security, market efficiency, and regulatory impacts.
-The goal is to provide a concise, fact-based foundation for public and political discussion and to support Swissgrid in transparent, evidence-based communication.
+Switzerland and the EU have proposed an agreement to integrate their electricity markets more deeply.
+We assess what it would mean for system security, market efficiency, and regulation, giving Swissgrid a concise, fact-based foundation for public debate and transparent communication.
 Neon’s work centers on balancing market integration.
 Ongoing.

 Grid tariffs (Creos).
-Luxembourg’s electricity system is undergoing profound changes, requiring a reform of grid tariffs for medium and high voltage customers by 2027, potentially including the introduction of dynamic grid fees.
-This reform process involves Creos, other grid operators, the regulator, and the government.
-Neon supports these stakeholders by structuring the reform process, providing rigorous economic assessments of grid tariffs, and identifying lessons learned from other countries.
+Luxembourg’s power system is changing fast, requiring a reform of grid tariffs for medium- and high-voltage customers by 2027, possibly including dynamic grid fees.
+The process involves Creos, distribution operators, the regulator, and the government.
+Neon supports it by structuring the reform, engaging stakeholders, assessing tariffs rigorously, and drawing lessons from other countries.
 Ongoing.

 Locational signals (BMWE).
-To efficiently integrate the growing number of flexible consumers into the system and reduce the need for ever-increasing grid investments, locational signals are essential.
-Such signals may arise from more granular wholesale markets (zonal, nodal pricing), grid tariffs (usage, connection), or investment mechanisms (renewables support schemes, capacity mechanisms).
-In this project, we are supporting the German government in the development and evaluation of instruments for local signals.
+Locational signals are essential to integrate the growing number of flexible consumers efficiently and to limit ever-rising grid investment.
+They can come from more granular wholesale markets (zonal or nodal pricing), grid tariffs (usage, connection), or investment mechanisms (support schemes, capacity mechanisms).
+For the German government, we develop and evaluate such instruments.
 Ongoing.

 Progress report solar (BMWE).
 Along with our partner ZSW, we write the current edition of the regular progress report on solar energy.
 We are tasked with assessing the impact of dynamic tariffs and dynamic grid fees on small-scale solar.
 Ongoing.